UniversalGUI/UniversalGUI.github.io/README.md

 # UGUI-site
-The public website for the UGUI project.
-It consists of Templates, Tutorials, and Documentation.
+A Site for UGUI that contains documentation and tutorials.